Hayley Winter, delivering a Yoga and Recovery Session to the Women's Soccer Team at the University of New Mexico.

 Hayley has applied her unique approach using the science of yoga to help people improve their everyday performance needs.

 People attending Hayley’s sessions have shared concerns about loss of balance, living with muscular pain and discomfort.
 They wanted to feel more energized; feel stronger and experience greater agility.
 To have more control and confidence in how they moved.
 To manage stress.
 To sleep better.
 To have greater concentration and retention of memory.
-To have performance strategies to survive and thrive city living.
+To have performance strategies to survive and thrive in city living.

 As a Yoga Sports Scientist Hayley has helped athletes achieve marginal performance gains that mean the difference between winning and losing.
 Helping an athlete get 1% increase in their performance takes them from being a silver medalist to winning gold.